ehsoc/rest/README.md

 **Resource components:**
 - Methods: A collection of HTTP methods (Method)
-- Method: A Method represents an HTTP method with its HTTP Handler.
+- Method: A Method represents an HTTP method with a HTTP Handler.
-- MethodOperation: Describes an Operation, a Response in case of Operation success, and a Response in case of failure.
+- MethodOperation: Describes an Operation and two Responses, one for Operation success, and another for failure.
 - HTTPContentTypeSelector: Describes the available content types of expected request and responses.
 Contains a default Content-Type negotiator that you can replace with your own implementation.
 - Operation: Represents a logical operation function.
 	- 	Inputs: *http.Request, and encdec.Decoder as inputs.